CUPUM/cupum.github.io/_services/studies.md

 ---
 service: [graduate design studies, graduate research studies, UNESCO Studio]
 public: [graduate students]
-question: How to study research or design with the UNESCO Chair?
+question: How to study research or design with the UNESCO&nbsp;Chair?
 order: 3
 ---

 ### We provide various courses in urban design and theory open to local and international students

-Since 2003, the mission of the UNESCO Chair has been to build bridges between the University of Montréal, UNESCO, their partner organizations, and international stakeholders.
+Since 2003, the mission of the UNESCO&nbsp;Chair has been to build bridges between the University of Montréal, UNESCO, their partner organizations, and international stakeholders.

-By providing training in a global context, the UNESCO Chair fosters new forms of exchange and collaboration through education and capacity-building.
+By providing training in a global context, the UNESCO&nbsp;Chair fosters new forms of exchange and collaboration through education and capacity-building.

 #### 1. MSc in Urban Design

 The Master of Science in Urban Design offers advanced training in the theory and practice of urban design.
 It emphasizes sustainable, inclusive, and climate-resilient approaches to transforming cities and regions.
-Students engage in design studios, seminars, and fieldwork, often linked to the Chair’s international research and partnerships.
+Students engage in design studios, seminars, and fieldwork, often linked to the UNESCO&nbsp;Chair’s international research and partnerships.

 #### 2. Graduate course *Datathink*